Education Impact

 Posted by Sue Dixon

-Special Gifts Coordinator
+Special Gifts Officer

 Lynn in the sugarbush.
 She was awarded UVM's 2020 James W. Marvin Award in Conservation and Science for her work in bringing maple sugaring to technical education in Vermont.